argonautica/sorting-algorithms/README.md

 Sorting algorithms implemented in different languages (for hacktoberfest :D).

 # Contributing
-Create a folder with the name of the sorting algorithm if is not already exists.
-Use only alphanumeric chars and dashes.

-Save your implementation with the same name as folder, also add file extension.
-Title folder as "sorting alg name"-"langage used"
+If there's an existing folder named with your chosen language, create a file for your new algorithm inside, calling it by the algorithm name (camelCase) and using the appropriate file extension.
+If there aren't any algorithms using your chosen language, feel free to start your own folder and place your implementations inside!